 As a retailer, you need to understand each factor that influences change in fuel prices so you can complete gas price analysis and make better pricing decisions based on your pricing power and position.
 Let's examine these factors from two angles: macroeconomic and microeconomic.
 Macroeconomic factors will influence the industry overall, whereas microeconomic factors will influence what the consumer pays.

 From global weather patterns to geopolitical crises, the factors that influence change are varied and many.

 All of the above factors influence price to you — but importantly, what influences price to you may also reach the consumer.
 Then again, you might make your pricing decisions based on a micro factor instead.

 1. Competitor prices

 Microeconomic factors tend to involve consumers and competitors.
 What might convince you that you should change prices at one station or in one network?
 Probably the price changes of your competitors.
-Today, those types of changes are highly transparent; consumers can acquire prices and price data and make comparisons and choices accordingly.
+Today, those types of changes are highly transparent; consumers can acquire prices and price data and complete gas price analysis.
 Because of the growing demand for consumer awareness, retailers have had to become more cognizant of competitor prices.